linroger/Finance-Notes-and-Marginalia/Advanced Investments/Lecture 1- Probability Distributions of Returns.md

 \end{equation*}

 $$
 Of course,  combining risky asset classes may be much better than picking a single one.
 For this,  we need to take into account the correlation of an [[Some Stylized Empirical Facts About Asset Retur|asset returns]].
-We'll get to this important point in the next session.$$
+We'll get to this important point in the next session.